ksandeep4u/Parking-Challenge/Report_ Parking-Challenge.md

 # Report: Parking-Challenge
 # Author: Sandeep Katragadda

-This report presents my approach to find the parking bays in the given point clouds.
+This report presents my approaches to find the parking bays in the given point clouds.
 The clouds are given in .PLY format.
 Each point in the clouds has three dimensions X, Y and Z, and a color represented by R, G and B values.

 ## Pre-requisites
 C++11 is the programming language used to achieve the goal.
 The libraries used are the open source Point Cloud Library (PCL 1.7), Visualization Toolkit (VTK) and Eigen.
 CMake 3.9.0 is used to compile the code.